-Santo Antônio da Barra Fort in Salvador is certainly one of the ex-libris of the City of Salvador.
+Fort of Santo Antônio da Barra and Farol da Barra in Salvador is certainly one of the ex-libris of the City of Salvador.

 However, none of the other fortifications in Cabeça do Brasil has undergone so many metamorphoses during its more than four hundred years of existence than the Fort of Santo Antônio da Barra.